Last Updated on June 25, 2022 by Chenée Lewis

 You all know I am by no means a nutrition expert (see my Nutrition Disclaimer), but I love making choices that help me and my loved ones feel better!
 And these mango popsicles are one such choice!
 They have all the amazing benefits of mangoes, which have been shown to improve immune system, boost eye, heart, and digestive health, and improve skin and hair.
 Plus, these mango popsicles are naturally vegan, gluten-free, and free of refined sugars!
 They're a delicious, wholesome snack that I can feel good indulging in!

-- mango chunks – you’ll need about 6 cups of mango chunks for this mango popsicles recipe.
-Feel free to use frozen mango chunks — just let them thaw first and drain any excess liquid.
+- mango chunks - you'll need about 6 cups of mango chunks for this recipe.
+Feel free to use frozen mango chunks -- just let them thaw first and drain any excess liquid.

 - lime juice - you can also use lemon juice if that's what you have on hand.